Angèle

 Born in Cameroon and educated in France, Angèle Etoundi Essamba is a graduate of the Dutch Photography School in Amsterdam where she lives and holds a bachelor’s degree in History of Art.
 Since her first exhibition in 1985 in Amsterdam, her work has been frequently exhibited in museums, institutions, Biennales ( Venice Biennale 2022, Havana Biennale and Johannesburg Biennale), fairs and galleries in Europe, Africa, the United States, Latin America and Asia.

-Essamba’s photographs have been featured in various publications among which: Passion 1989; Contrasts 1995; Symboles 1999; Noirs 2001; La Métamorphose du sublime 2003; Dialogues 2006; Voiles & Dévoilements 2008; Africa rising 2010; I- dentity 2010; As it is 2010; Africa see you, see me 2011; Desvelos 2011; Black& Red beyond colour 2012; Women of the water 2013; Invisible, African women in action 2015; Strength & pride 2016; Daughters of life 2018; Renaissance 2019.
+Essamba’s photographs have been featured in various publications among which: Passion 1989; Contrasts 1995; Symboles 1999; Noirs 2001; La Métamorphose du sublime 2003; Dialogues 2006; Voiles & Dévoilements 2008; Africa rising 2010; I- dentity 2010; As it is 2010; Africa see you, see me 2011; Desvelos 2011; Black& Red beyond colour 2012; Women of the water 2013; Invisible, African women in action 2015; Strength & pride 2016; Daughters of life 2018; Renaissance 2019; Everything is connected 2024.

 Her work is also included in renowned public collections such as the Museum of Modern Art, (MoMA) New York; Memphis Brooks Museum of Art; Boca Raton Museum of Art; The National Museum of Women in the Arts; Fitchburg Museum of Art; Hood Museum, Dartmouth New Hampshire, the World Bank Art Program.